w3f/Grants-Program/applications/application-template.md

 ## Development Status :open_book:

-If you already started implementing your project or the project is part of a larger repository, please provide a link and a description of the code here.
+If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:

-- links to improvement proposals or [RFPs](https://github.com/w3f/General-Grants-Program/tree/master/rfp-proposal) (request for proposals),
+- links to improvement proposals or [RFPs](https://github.com/w3f/General-Grants-Program/tree/master/rfp-proposal) (requests for proposal),
 - academic publications relevant to the problem,
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
 - references to conversations you might have had related to this project with anyone from the Web3 Foundation,